 Generic drugs are required to have the same active ingredient, strength, dosage form, and administration route as brand name medications.
 Generic drug manufacturers are required to pass the same quality standards as brand name drug manufacturers, and research has shown that generic drugs work just as well their brand name medications.
 The one big difference between brand name and generic drugs is price, with generic drugs on average costing 80 to 85 percent less than the brand name product.

 Adults can take this medication by mouth, usually in 1 mg dosage, up to 3 times daily.
 It is recommended that the first dose of the medication be taken at bedtime.
 This medication may also be used in children for the treatment of hypertension, and the dose is individualized based on the weight of the child.

-Men suffering with enlarged prostates are also prescribed Prazosin, it is recommended that the patient be checked for cancer prior to prescribing the medication however.
+Men suffering with enlarged prostates are also prescribed Prazosin.
+However, it is recommended that a person be checked for cancer prior to being prescribed the medication.
 The medication is taken by mouth and the patient is given 1-5 mg up to twice daily.